QuentinFISCH/nlp1-lab2/lab08/README.md

 ## Project description: lab08

 This project is the last lab of the NLP2 course at EPITA.
-The goal is to work on data annotation.
+The goal is to work on data annotation and model evaluation.

 ## Submission